Edmonds College Logo

 BIOL 105: Western Washington Ecology w/Lab

 Explore the ecology of Pacific Northwest terrestrial and/or wetland ecosystems and human impacts on them, while learning about common animals, plants and fungi.
 Focus on field trips to local ecosystems, possibly including distant trips such as NW Trek and Mt.
 Rainier.
 For non-science majors.
-Prerequisite(s): Prerequisite: Placement in both ENGL 99 and MATH 81 or MATH 87.
+Prerequisite(s): Placement in both ENGL 99 and MATH 81 or MATH 87.

 Course Level Objectives